 His performance was flawless.
 Every bow, every recitation, every note was impeccable.
 He enacted the role as if he was born to it.
 The two old men could hardly believe it.
 This was Fouad?
 Fouad the goldsmith who never said a word unless absolutely necessary?
 He was an untapped treasure!
 He wasn’t a diamond in the rough – he was already cut and polished, ready to be shown to those with the most discriminating tastes.
 And here!
 In their little town!
 It would never be the same.

 And it wasn’t.
-After much explaining to the rest of the congregation once the roads improved, it was decided that they had to ask him to be the imam for a week as a trial.
+After much explaining to the rest of the congregation once they returned, it was decided that they had to ask him to be the imam for a week as a trial.
 They had just as difficult a time believing it was true as the two old men – and they had heard for themselves!
 A week would be plenty of time to discern the truth of things.
 Maybe the old men were mistaken?
 Maybe it was a fluke?
 But they had to know.

 Another reason Fouad was hesitant was that he’d have to take a week off from selling his wares at the souk.
 He had no other source of income, but he’d saved his dirhams over the years.
 Yes.
 He could take a week off.
 It would be good practice to not worry about money for a while.
 He was serving Allah, after all, so who was he to worry about money?
-If he was following a true calling, the money would sort itself out.
+If he was following a true call, the money would sort itself out.

 The elders of the community were skeptical until they saw it for themselves.
 Even then, they were sure there couldn’t be a repeat performance.
 Every day for a week they were surprised.
-They decided that they must make a way for this hidden treasure to be their imam for as long as he would allow.
+They decided that they must make a way for this hidden treasure to be their imam for as long as possible.
 Even though they’d never paid an imam before, they knew they’d have to do something different now in order to keep him.